 - Understand the equipment needed to create and/or assemble inexpensive photometric capabilities in their own facilities to make accurate measurements of the performance of pre-production prototypes;

 - Be able to interpret and apply photometric data in the evaluation of product prototypes and models.

 How is the Institute structured?

 The Photometry Institute is designed as an intensive, two-day, interactive experience that will allow participants to learn hands-on using the LRC’s extensive, NVLAP (National Voluntary Laboratory Accreditation Program) accredited photometric laboratories and equipment (LRC’s NVLAP lab code: 200480-0).
 The course will include lectures, equipment demonstrations, and laboratory exercises, guided by the LRC’s expert faculty and staff.
-The Institute will run from 8:30 AM to 5:00 PM each day and will be held at the LRC’s facilities in Troy, New York.
+The Institute runs from 8:30 AM to 5:00 PM each day and is held at the LRC’s facilities in Troy, New York.
 Topics covered in the Institute will include:

 - Photometry – terminology and definitions, lighting calculations